alankwak/catenary-dens/README.md

 |  optional, default=False    |  debug, boolean:     |  if set to True, prints information about each curve generated while searching for the correct curve |

 ### catsolver.forward.find_loaded_catenary(dens, xdist, ydist, length, thresh=.01, max_attempts=500, debug=False)
--- the exact same as find_catenary(), but uses type=loaded in the find_parameters() function call to solve the loaded cable diff eq (e.g. for a cable supporting a road directly beneath it)
+-- the exact same as find_catenary(), but uses type=loaded in the find_parameters() function call to solve the loaded cable diff eq (e.g. for a cable supporting a road directly beneath it).
+The density in this function represents the mass density of the load with respect to x, not the mass density of the cable itself.

 ### CatSolution Object
 All three of these modules return a ```CatSolution``` object, which has the following members: